corda/corda/docs/source/corda-configuration-file.rst

         note that the host is the included as the advertised entry in the NetworkMapService.
 As a result the value listed here must be externally accessible when running nodes across a cluster of machines.

-:rpcAddress: The address of the Artemis RPC broker instance.
-If not provided the node will start without RPC connectivity.
+:rpcAddress: The address of the RPC system on which RPC requests can be made to the node.
+If not provided then the node will run without RPC.

 :webAddress: The host and port on which the bundled webserver will listen if it is started.